danthegoodman1/icedb/README.md

 # IceDB

 IceDB is a truly serverless OLAP/data lake hybrid in-process database framework optimized for event-based data.
 It combines DuckDB, Parquet files, and S3 storage to fully decouple storage and compute, while only paying for compute during query execution time.
+It also decouples from both the database and programming language, so you can use IceDB in DuckDB, Pandas (Python), a Golang binary bound to ClickHouse, and more.

 _Massive WIP_